The Latest News

 come every year for Bible correspondence courses and other spiritual

 guidance from our Spanish listeners.

 We have many hours of programming ready for

 for Africa will reach a great majority of African people

-with programs like, “Ask the Doctor”, “Paths to a Happy Home”, and interviews with people who
+with programs like, “Ask the Doctor,” “Paths to a Happy Home,” and

 English programming from Alaska has

 than there are people in America.